ollita7/kiwi/README.md

 ## Dependency Injection
-1. You can use dependency injection in your controllers.
-The only thing that you have to do is to add arguments on the constructor of the controller.
+1. You can use dependency injection in your controllers, by adding arguments to the constructor.
 Then you can use that in any method that you want.

     ```javascript
     import { Get, Post, JsonController, Param, Body, QueryParam, Authorize } from 'kiwi-server';
-    import {Utils} from './utils';
+    import { Utils } from './utils';

     @Authorize(['role1, role2'])
     @JsonController('/testcontroller')
     export class TestController {

-        constructor(private utils: Utils){}
+        constructor(private utils: Utils) {}

         @Post('/meetupjs')
-        public test23(@Body() body: any){
+        public test23(@Body() body: any) {
             return body;
         }

         @Get('/queryparam/:id')
-        public queryparam(@QueryParam() object: any, @Param('id') id: string){
+        public queryparam(@QueryParam() object: any, @Param('id') id: string) {
             this.utils.print();
             return object;
         }
     ```
 ## Sockets
-1. We integrate socket.io to our framework.
+1. socket.io is integrated to our framework.
+Enable socket support by adding the `socket` property to the options.

     ```javascript
     const options = {